uafgeotools/mtuq/docs/install/index.rst

 Installation
 ============

-We recommend installing MTUQ under Anaconda or Miniconda, which if not already present, can be installed following these `instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+We recommend installing MTUQ under Anaconda or Miniconda, which can be obtained following these `instructions <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_, if not already present.

 To install MTUQ, first create a conda virtual environment: